Dynamic Stretching: A Quick Routine for Active Flexibility

 Key Takeaways

-• Benefits of dynamic stretching include improved flexibility, increased blood flow to muscles, enhanced athletic performance, and reduced risk of injury.
+- Benefits of dynamic stretching include improved flexibility, increased blood flow to muscles, and enhanced athletic performance.
+While often believed to reduce the risk of injury, the current scientific consensus suggests that dynamic stretching alone is not a proven method for preventing injuries.

 Benefits of Dynamic Stretching